i-doit/api-client-php/README.md

 ##  Usage

-If you use Composer you should use its own autoloader:
+If you use Composer you should use its own autoloader, too:

 ~~~ {.php}
 require_once 'vendor/autoload.php';